 Every distributed team is unique, but they all have one thing in common: they represent the future of work.
 Spurred by shifting employee preferences and hiring trends, businesses around the world are now embracing this new hybrid work model.
-Statistically, your employer either already has or will soon introduce a formal “work from home” policy, increase hiring in remote offices and coworker spaces, or begin supporting flexible work schedules.
+Statistically, your employer either already has or will soon introduce a formal “work from home” or remote work policy, increase hiring in remote offices and coworker spaces, or begin supporting flexible work schedules.
 Taken together, these changes represent a significant evolution of the way we work and how we define the workplace.

 However, the concept of working remotely or teleworking is not new.
 Throughout the late 1980s and 1990s as people started to own personal computers and have access to the internet at home, remote work became a viable alternative to being in the office.
 As personal computing technology improved, internet speeds got faster and Wi-Fi became more accessible, employees realized they could effectively perform their job duties outside the office — so long as their employers allowed it.